How to Become a Mold Inspector in 2026

 Pros:

-• Low barrier to entry (fast training, low startup cost)
+• Low barrier to entry, with fast training and low startup cost

 • In-demand in Florida and other humid states